jrpereirajr/iris-fhir-analytics/doc/fhir-inconsistencies.md

 ],
 ```

 Then, the two SQL shown below were setup.
-The first one get diabetes medication inconsistencies; the second, "no known problems" inconsistencies:
+The first one gets diabetes medication inconsistencies; the second, "no known problems" inconsistencies:

 ```sql
 -- patients with diabetes medication but no diabetes condition